kayush8/Python-for-Beginners/03_Variables/02_Variable_Naming_Rules/README.md

-# Rules for naming a variable
+# Variable Naming Rules

 When it comes to naming variables in Python, there are certain rules and conventions to follow to ensure clarity and consistency in your code.

+## Rules for naming a variable

 Here are the key rules for naming variables in Python

 - Variable names can consist of `alpha-numeric characters and underscores (\_)`.
 They must start with a letter or an underscore.
 - Python is case-sensitive, meaning `my_var`, `My_Var`, and `MY_VAR` would be considered as three different variables.